 MiSight contact lenses are the first soft contact lenses proven to slow down the progression of myopia in children.

-Myopia control effect only present when lens is being worn – however this could be supplemented with Miyosmart spectacle lenses as below.
+• Myopia control effect only present when lens is being worn – however this could be supplemented with Stellest spectacle lenses as below.

-Currently limited range – can only correct myopia up to -6.00D and no correction for astigmatism available.
+• Can only correct myopia up to -10.00D and no correction for astigmatism available.

 Further information